The Haunted Airman: Plot

-During the Second World War, young pilot RAF Flight Lieutenant Toby Jugg (Robert Pattinson) suffers a serious spinal wound during a bombing raid on the city of Dresden.
-This injury consigns him to a wheelchair, facing a life as a paralyzed recluse.
+During the Second World War, young pilot RAF Flight Lieutenant Toby Jugg (Robert Pattinson) suffers a serious spinal injury during a bombing raid on the city of Dresden.
+This injury confines him to a wheelchair, facing a life as a paralyzed recluse.
 In the hope that he can recover, his aunt-in-law, Julia (Rachael Stirling), takes him to Llancebach, a remote military hospital in Wales run by Dr. Hal Burns (Julian Sands), known for his unorthodox treatment methods.

 Toby's stay as a convalescent, surrounded by shell-shocked military veterans, leads him to new terrors, especially after other patients suddenly die.
 Dr. Burns implores him to confront his demons, but during the night, Toby starts suffering from horrific nightmares, reliving the terrible carnage he had created.
 Reoccurring hallucinations and visions begin to cloud his mind.
 His only outlet is his cigarettes and the doting attention of nurse, Sister Sally Grant (Melissa Lloyd).

 Julia, with whom Toby was having an affair, seems to be the only person he trusts.
 When an intern at the nursing home goes to the nearby town, he brings a letter from Julia to Toby, who now knows that Dr. Burns is hiding his correspondence with his aunt.
 At his request, Julia moves into the hospital in order to treat her ward, but Dr. Burns begins an intemperate affair with her.

 One night, the doctor gives a drugged Toby a razor and tells him "to do the right thing".
 When he rejects any further help from Dr. Burns, Toby subsequently begins to suffer from psychological disorders.
 Doubting everyone and everything, Toby conjures up a sinister plot involving Julia and Dr. Burns, but in his madness, kills the one person who loves him.